 A liquid pullulanase suitable for the production of high glucose syrup and high maltose syrup from liquefied starch.

-DESCRIPTIONPullulanase PU-720 is produced from Bacillus licheniformis through submerged fermentation, extraction and refining processes.
+DESCRIPTIONPullulanase PU-720 is produced from selected strains of Bacillus licheniformis through submerged fermentation, extraction and refining processes.
 It is so-named because it can specifically hydrolyze pullulan (maltotriose, α-1, 6 glycosidic bond linking polymer).
 It belongs to amylase which specifically cleaves the α-1, 6 glycosidic bonds of the branching point of amylopectin and cut the entire branch structure to form amylose.

 PU-720 works effectively at temperatures from 50 to 65°C; its optimum temperature range is from 55 to 60°C. See Figure 2.